 The unusual variation of the stars and stripes of the Bennington flag was inspired by General John Stark's militia in a successful defense of the military stores at Bennington, Vermont on August 16, 1777.
-Tow months later, Burgoyne's weakened army was captured by the Americans at Saratoga.
+Two months later, Burgoyne's weakened army was captured by the Americans at Saratoga.

 - Excellent complement for history lessons, re-enactments and patriotic displays

 - 2 fabric options: Versatile 200-denier nylon or Traditional Cotton

 - Size 2'x3': sturdy polyester canvas heading with solid brass #1 grommets

 - Sizes 3'x5' – 5’x8': sturdy polyester canvas heading with solid brass #2 grommets

 - Upper and lower fly length edges turned back twice and secured by double-needle lock stitched hem